prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create Ad View
 {:.no_toc}

-Initialize the `BannerAdView` with properties:
+Initialize the `BannerView` object with the following properties:

-* `configId` - an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
+* `configId` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.
-* `size` - the size of the ad unit which will be used in the bid request.
+* `adSize` - this is the size of the ad unit which will be used in the bid request and returned to your application.

 #### Step 2: Load the Ad
 {:.no_toc}

-Call `loadAd()` and SDK will:
+Call `loadAd()` and the Prebid SDK will:

-* make bid request to Prebid
+* make bid request to Prebid Server
 * render the winning bid on display

 #### Outstream Video